-On the Admin Groups page, choose Select groups to include, and select the groups that you want as part of this assignment.
-Users in these group will have permissions to manage users/devices in the Scope (Groups).
+On the Admin Groups page, choose Add groups, and select the groups that you want as part of this assignment.
+Users in these groups will have permissions to manage users/devices in the Scope (Groups).
 Choose Next.

-On the Scope Groups page, select one of the following options for Assign to
+On the Scope Groups page, select one of the following options for Included groups:

-- Selected groups: select the groups containing the users/deivces that you want to manage.
+- Add groups: Select the groups containing the users/devices that you want to manage.
 All users/devices in the selected groups will be managed by the users in the Admin Groups.

-- All users: All users can be managed by the users in the Admin Groups.
+- Add All users: All users can be managed by the users in the Admin Groups.

-- All devices: All devices can be managed by the users in the Admin Groups.
+- Add All devices: All devices can be managed by the users in the Admin Groups.